Serving all people by providing personalized health and wellness through exemplary care, education and research.

 ILP combines surgery and medicine.
-First, the surgeon temporarily stops the blood circulation to the affected arm or leg.
-Isolating the blood supply of the limb stops high doses of chemotherapy medicine from traveling around the body and affecting other organs.
+First the surgeon temporarily stops the blood circulation to the affected arm or leg.
+Keeping the blood supply in the limb stops high doses of chemotherapy medicine from traveling around the body and affecting other organs.

-Then, two small tubes called catheters are put into the limb.
+Then 2 small tubes called catheters are put into the limb.
 One is put in an artery and one is put in a vein.
 Blood from the vein goes into a machine called a pump-oxygenator.
 This machine is like the one used in heart bypass surgery.
-There, the blood is mixed with oxygen and chemotherapy medicine.
+There the blood is mixed with oxygen and chemotherapy medicine.
 Melphalan is the most common medicine used for this.
-The blood is then returned to the limb through the artery.
+The blood is then sent to the limb through the artery.

 Chemotherapy medicine moves through the limb for up to 90 minutes.
 During this time, blankets keep the limb warm.
 The medicines are also warmed as they move through the pump-oxygenator.
 This may help the chemotherapy work better.
 At the end of the procedure, the medicines are flushed out of the limb.
 Normal circulation is resumed.
 The entire procedure takes about 2 to 3 hours.

-The main advantage of ILP is that it allows high doses of chemotherapy medicine to be given to the affected limb, but spares the rest of the body from the medicine’s side effects.
+The main advantage of ILP is that it lets high doses of chemotherapy medicine be given to the affected limb.
+But it spares the rest of the body from the medicine’s side effects.
 Side effects are mostly limited to the limb, such as limb swelling.

 Doctors continue to look for ways to improve ILP.
 One method that is being tested is called isolated limb infusion (ILI).
 In ILI, a high dose of chemotherapy medicine is injected into an artery or vein of the affected limb while the blood is temporarily stopped with a tourniquet.
-It is believed that this type of infusion may kill more cancer cells and cause less damage to healthy tissue.
+Healthcare providers think this type of infusion may kill more cancer cells and cause less damage to healthy tissue.
 This procedure is still being researched.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |